deadlyicon/phase-2-challange/part-4/quiz.md

   --When a terminal command completes, how can you tell if it was successful or not?

+  With zsh, the arrow on the left side turns green, and turns red when it fails

   --What does your ~/.gitconfig have in it? (paste the whole file here)

+  no such file or directory

   --What is the difference between a relative and absolute path?

+  A relative path navigates from the current file, while absolute routes from the home directory

   Lets say you have the following file structure